Healthcare Training Institute

 was able gain the perspective to leave Brett.

-and the previous track, we have discussed the three Life Preservers of support
+In this section and the previous section, we have discussed the three Life Preservers of support

 groups; family or friends; and Balance Tactics.
-In the next track we will discuss
+In the next section, we will discuss

 Emotional Getaways, or how battered women often ignore their emotions, particularly